TULiberalArts/Religion/pages/undergradaute.md

 description: >-
   Earn your BA in Religion from Temple University.
 Study comparative religion in the historical and cultural mecca of Philadelphia.
+keywords: >-
-keywords: 'BA in Religion, major in religion, temple department of religion, minor in religion, buddhist studies, islamic studies'
+  BA in Religion, major in religion, temple department of religion, minor in religion, buddhist studies, islamic studies
 layout: page
 published: true
 sidebar: true